Supreme Court Hears Roundup Cancer Case

 Key Takeaways

-• Case could impact tens of thousands of lawsuits against Monsanto/Bayer
+• Case could impact thousands of similar lawsuits and $7.25 billion settlement

 The U.S. Supreme Court heard arguments Monday in a case that could significantly impact thousands of lawsuits against Monsanto (now owned by Bayer) over its popular weed killer Roundup, which many claim causes cancer.